Safety & Security

 - Our school staff take a multi-pronged approach to student safety by conducting regular safety drills, including school lockout drills.
 Our school and district safety and security team help train staff in how to keep our students safe during emergencies.
 We work with staff to provide communication channels for teachers and students to report anything that appears unusual or threatening.

-- School perimeter doors remain locked during the school day with only one front door unlocked to provide parent/visitor entrance.
+- School perimeter doors remain locked during the school day.
+Visitors enter through the front entrance.

 - We continue to refine our practices along with police agencies to review all safety and security measures, constantly reviewing school design/layout, before/after school activities, lunchtime and passing time, and more.